Sustana Group was recently featured on Waste360, read the full article here.

 In addition to its processing capabilities, the company has done a little work in collections, including conducting a pilot for Starbucks whereby the company collected and processed the retailer’s used paper cups.
 Sustana Fiber continues to collect and process these materials.

 “The Starbucks pilot was proof of concept.
 We could show that we can remove the liners in the cups and turn them back into fiber.
 So, basically, if they can be collected, they can be recycled,” says Yardley.

 Collection infrastructure, sorting and reprocessing capabilities must all be part of the diversion and recycling equation, says Tristanne Davis, senior manager for the Sustainable Packaging Coalition (SPC).

 She points to the job of dealing with coffee cups that Yardley discussed.
-“They technically are recyclable, but some de-inking pulp mills do not have technology to remove plastic coating.
+“They technically are recyclable, but some mills do not have technology to remove plastic coating.
 And most communities don’t collect them,” she says.

 Plus, there must be end markets that will purchase this material, and establishing these markets can be difficult, especially with food packaging.

 “Companies are challenged to find a consistent supply of recycled materials that is food grade, at the right price and that meets all their specs.
 That’s the big challenge for the food packaging industry in building end markets.
 And Sustana is working to address the problems.
 It has stepped up and become a leader in this space, including working to address collection, reprocessing technologies and end markets.
 This is the type of systems thinking SPC tries to advocate for,” says Davis.

 This article originally appeared in Waste360, click here to read full article.